siobahnv/siobahnv.github.io/README.md

 <a id="readme-top"></a>

 # [siobahnv.github.io](https://siobahnv.github.io/)
-By Heather Ransome, find out more about the developer on [LinkedIn](https://www.linkedin.com/in/siobahnv/) or contact directly at siobahnv@gmail.com <br>
+By Heather Ransome, find out more about the developer on [LinkedIn](https://www.linkedin.com/in/siobahnv/) or contact directly at siobahnv@gmail.com. <br>

 Deployed site: [siobahnv.github.io](https://siobahnv.github.io/) <br>
-Root root <br>

 This is a professional landing page for myself using GitHub Pages. <br>

 ## Built With
 Mostly vanilla HTML and JavaScript with a dash of CSS, due to being a simpler static page.
 No database.
 No API calls.  <br>

 (There's *no Jekyll*.
 That's right, this does not actually make use of the Jekyll site generator and structure as suggested by Github.) <br>

 [Skeleton CSS](http://getskeleton.com/) <br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>